bylinina/bylinina.github.io/README.md

 I teach in the Applied Data Science master program and in the bachelor program Communication and Information Science.
 I am open to supervise (research) master theses in data science, AI and theoretical linguistics (semantics, mostly).

 Are you here to find some of my teaching materials?
-Probably you are looking for one of these things:
+Probably you are looking for one of these:

 * Two main Colab notebooks from the Transformers course, 2026 edition.
 Here they are:
     * The [miniGPT Colab](https://colab.research.google.com/drive/1eq0wRwbsqA7SbQDBQKekh2WfjihQrPxC?usp=sharing) (co-authored with [Menan Velayuthan](https://vmenan.github.io/), where we walk you through an implementation of a small transformer decoder in PyTorch, train it for a bit, and watch it learn;
     * The [Instruction-tuning and Agents Colab](https://colab.research.google.com/drive/1Jo5gc7YKuhz-MWjZ3hIm5foS9vdc7p-l?usp=sharing), showing how to turn a sequence-continuation model into an interactive one, and how to equip it with tools.
 * Notes for my 'Linguistics for Language Technology' 2023 course at RuG.
-The course is over a long time ago, but people seem to like the website, so if you are here for the course notes, [check them out](https://bylinina.github.io/ling_course/)!
+The course ran just once and is over, but people seem to like the website, so if you are here for the course notes, [check them out](https://bylinina.github.io/ling_course/)!

 ## News